-This disorder is commonly cited as being brought on by the short days and decreased sunlight of winter months.
-This disorder can effectively be treated with light therapy in combination with exercise and meditation.
+This disorder is brought on by the short days and decreased sunlight of the winter months.
+It’s treated using light therapy, exercise, and meditation.

 Also called postpartum depression, this disorder affects some women who have recently given birth.
-Due to a dramatic drop in natural bodily hormones, women may experience feelings of sluggishness, depression, and have difficulty emotionally connecting with their infant post-delivery.
+Due to a dramatic drop in natural bodily hormones, women may experience feelings of sluggishness and depression, and have difficulty emotionally connecting with their infant post-delivery.

 How to Fight Depression

 Depression can be brought on by a number of factors, both situational and genetic.
-Some people are naturally predisposed to depression, while others experience traumas that instigate a depressive episode.
+Some people are naturally predisposed to depression, while others experience traumas that bring on a depressive episode.

 So, how do we fight back against the challenging physical and emotional symptoms that depression presents?
-Learning how to overcome depression isn’t an easy feat, but there are strategies you can use when dealing with depression to help you begin feeling better.
+Well, learning how to overcome depression isn’t an easy feat, but there are strategies you can use when dealing with depression to help you begin feeling better.

-Our mental health is just as integral to our well being and success as our physical health.
-The mind-body connection indicates that many times, when we’re sad, stressed, or overwhelmed, our bodies will suffer physical symptoms to reflect that.
+Our mental health is just as integral to our well-being and success as our physical health.
+In fact, the mind-body connection indicates that when we’re sad, stressed, or overwhelmed, our bodies will suffer physical symptoms.

 When exploring how to overcome depression, there are several methods that can be used to effectively treat this disorder.

 The first method is medication.
-The most commonly prescribed medication for depressive disorders are antidepressants.
-Antidepressants are something that can be prescribed by your doctor, but your doctor will need to assess the state of your mental health first.
+The most commonly prescribed medication for depressive disorders is antidepressants.
+Antidepressants can be prescribed by your doctor, but your doctor will need to assess the state of your mental health first.

 Medication can be a powerful and constructive tool in helping people navigate the difficult and overwhelming waters of depression.
-It can be used as the stepping stone that helps those in need get to a healthier and happier emotional place that enables them to pursue other avenues of assistance.
+In fact, it can be used as the stepping stone that helps those in need get to a healthier and happier emotional place that enables them to pursue other avenues of assistance.

 How to Overcome Depression Naturally

 Can depression be dealt with naturally?
 Absolutely.
-Yet again, always consult with your doctor before exploring your treatment options.
+But always consult with your doctor before exploring your treatment options.